mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 DataStore terms:
 - Kind = Collection/Table
-- Entity = Records
+- Entity = Record

-Since we already have our base data extracts we can now save these as new Kinds.
-Our list of suppliers will be saved into the 'suppliers' Kind, and our list of contracts will be saved into the 'supplier_contracts' Kind.
+Since we already have our base data extracts in JSON format we can now save these into DataStore as new Kinds.

+Our JSON supplier list file will be saved into the 'suppliers' Kind, and our list of contracts will be saved into the 'supplier_contracts' Kind.

 The code in Jupyter Notebook [blah.ipynb](blah.ipynb) performs this task.

 Once data can be saved to DataStore the next step is to verify that it can be read, as shown in the notebook [blah2.ipynb](blah2.ipynb).

-With the data now readable from our database the next step is to present the records to the user.
+With the data now readable from our database the next step is to present the records to the user through a web interface.

 ---